anwarghammam/Anwar-s-Resume/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Working on a Dynamic workload balancer for software containers in FORD smart and connected vehicles using Multi-Objective optimization Algorithms.
+        * Working on a Dynamic workload balancer for software containers in FORD smart and connected vehicles using Multi-Objective Optimization Algorithms.
-         Work accomplished under the supervision of Dr. Marouane Kessentini (kessentini@oakland.edu) in a collaboration with Ford Motor Company .
+         Work accomplished under the supervision of Dr. Marouane Kessentini (kessentini@oakland.edu) in collaboration with Ford Motor Company.

   - title: Artificial Intelligence Intern
     company: Smart Team
     company_logo: smart-team
-    location: North urban center , Tunisia
+    location: North urban center, Tunisia
     date_start: '2020-05-01'
     date_end: '2020-06-01'
     description: |2-
         Responsibilities include:

-        * working on a cv analyzer: automatic extraction of information in the resume using Entity Recognition in NLP and preselection of the appropriate resumes to a post description (using TFIDF)
+        * working on a CV analyzer: automatic extraction of information in the resume using Entity Recognition in NLP and preselection of the appropriate resumes to a post description (using TFIDF)

   - title: Student Researcher in Artificial Intelligence
     company: ISE Lab - University of Michigan - Dearborn & INSAT
     company_logo: insat
-    location: Tunis , Tunisia
+    location: Tunis, Tunisia
     date_start: '2020-03-01'
     date_end: '2020-06-01'
     description: |2-